 Nearly every village, even those in hilly terrains, boasts of a football ground and ferociously competitive tournaments are held between local teams.
 This endless supply line of skilled and well-honed players has delivered fairy-tale results.
 In 2016-17, Aizawl FC won the I-League in only their second appearance in the top tier of the competition.
-Mizoram also won gold at the National Games in 2015 and a year earlier had won the Santosh Trophy, India’s leading inter-state tournament.
+Mizoram also won gold at the National Games in 2015.
+A year earlier, the state had won the Santosh Trophy, India’s leading inter-state tournament.

 “Football and footballers stand to benefit the most from this partnership,” he adds.
 “As matters of talent spotting, cultivating discipline and developing of players are all performed under the watchful eyes of the state FA, we hope to have an even more successful partnership in the future.”

-Benefits from the collaboration have also trickled down to other areas in the state’s football eco-system.
-Several coaches have had the opportunity to complete their D-Licences, sponsored by RFYS, enabling them to pass learnings onwards to their wards.
-Hmar describes the coaches as “unsung heroes” that play the pivotal role in the creation of better players and teams.
-Besides upskilling the coaches, professionally conducted events such as these also provided a steady source of income to individuals performing key role such as match officials, referees, match commissioners, physios, security personnel and ambulance operators.
+The benefits from the collaboration have also trickled down to other areas in the state’s football eco-system.
+Several coaches have had the opportunity to complete their D-Licences, sponsored by the RFYS, enabling them to pass learnings onwards to their wards.
+Hmar describes the coaches as “unsung heroes” that play a pivotal role in the creation of better players and teams.
+Besides upskilling the coaches, professionally conducted events such as these also provided a steady source of income to individuals performing key roles, such as match officials, referees, match commissioners, physios, security personnel and ambulance operators.